best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 # Testing code

 Tests are bits of code that verify that your analytical code is working as expected.
 Where code documentation helps others to understand what you expect your code to do, testing assures that the the code meets these expectations.

+Tests should be used proportionately across your codebase.
+Hadley Wickham gives advice on designing test suites in [his book on writing packages for R](https://r-pkgs.org/testing-design.html#what-to-test).
+Although this book is written for R developers the advice at the start of the chapter is more general.

 ## Introduction

 When testing, ask: **"Does my code do what I expect it to, given realistic inputs?"**.

 Delivering a piece of analysis or research includes both writing the code that performs your analysis and assuring that it works.
 You cannot be sure that your code works without having run it with realistic examples.
 Therefore, you must test your analytical code proportionately.

 Tests can:
 * verify that users expectations are met by the code,